patternfly/training-scenarios/html-css/modifier-utilities/step3-instructions.md

 2) <strong>Modify the first alert to be the `success` variation.</strong>

-In order to find the modifier class, use the documentation at this (link)[https://www.patternfly.org/v4/documentation/core/components/alert].
+To find the modifier class, use the documentation at this (link)[https://www.patternfly.org/v4/documentation/core/components/alert].
 Scroll down to the "usage" table and find the class that styles the success variation.

 When the class is found, add it next to the first `pf-c-alert` class.